 In the spirit of being an all natural try anything type of person, I started thinking not only about what I put in my body but what I put on my body.
 I wanted to reduce the amount of chemicals I put on my body, as your body absorbs 60% of what you put on it, you want to think twice before applying some of those chemicals you cannot pronounce nor imagine.
 For me this isn’t a specific statement about feminism, animal rights or nature, though they are important things, it’s more a statement about my own self-worth.
 Not only do I have sensitive skin, I have curly unruly hair, another aspect of my being I chose to deny for a long period of time.
 It seems hilarious to me now that my morning ritual used to be covering my face with make-up and straightening my hair, as far from embracing what makes me, me as possible.
 Now, my morning ritual consists of oil pulling, tongue scraping, splashing water on my face and drinking a ton of water, before starting my Yoga practice with some cleansing Yogic breathing.
 Every one of these morning rituals makes my body feel good and stay healthy.

 What you must be wondering is the no-poo method?
-No I don’t abstain from shitting, it’s about my hair!
-Basically I don’t wash it, now try not to freak out like people tend to, I stopped washing my hair when I was in Australia in May 2013.
+Simply put you don’t wash your hair in the conventional way, now try not to freak out like people tend to, I stopped washing my hair when I was in Australia in May 2013.
 Believe me I haven’t told many people because I know they wouldn’t be able to deal with my loss, my loss of shampoo is a great one for other people.
 The funny thing is to begin with it was a bit greasy and then when my hair stopped over producing oils, because I was no longer stripping it of its natural oils every couple of days (a.k.a washing with shampoo), and so it became shiny, happy and healthy curls.

 I keep having these discoveries which seem to disprove the ‘usual‘ way of going about things; ah if I eat more healthy fat and protein and less carbohydrates (the kind that are shoved done our throat as being so healthy) I feel better, or I’ll stop putting make-up and other skin products on my face that claim to be good for my skin and suddenly my skin is happier and healthier, and low and behold I stop washing my hair, and suddenly its not a frizzy knotted mess needing to be straightened but curly and happy.
 These discoveries infuriate me because basically we’ve been told we need all these things, but we don’t!
 Its really that simple.
 They want us to buy stuff we don’t need so they market it, we buy it and once we start using it, it creates the need; simple sugar carbohydrates make you crave more carbohydrates, make-up makes your skin need make-up and shampoo makes your hair need shampoo, it’s ridiculous!